 - Cause outages, disrupt transportation, damage buildings and create landslides.

-How to Purchase Flood Insurance
+How to Purchase Flood Insurance and Prepare for a Flood

 To purchase flood insurance, call your insurance company or insurance agent, the same person who sells your home or auto insurance.
 If you need help finding a provider go to FloodSmart.gov/find or call the NFIP at 877-336-2627.